-Many traders will have their own hypothesis in place and force that hypotheses on the market.
+Many traders will have their own hypothesis in place and subject that hypotheses on the market.

-Our approach is to observe the market's behavior and apply rules that can construct a system for trading.
+Our approach is to observe the market’s behavior and apply rules that can construct an objective system for trading.

 Let’s unpack the data in this table further.

-- VWAP - value of VWAP when the low or high is registered after the spread between price and VWAP hits .4%
+VWAP – the value of the VWAP when the low or high is registered after the spread between price and VWAP hits .4%

-I think the point of the study is to illustrate as the S&P pulls away from the VWAP, at some point it has a sharp correction back to the indicator.
+The point of the study is to illustrate that as the S&P pulls away from the VWAP, at some point it has a sharp correction back to the indicator.